njvz/Nathan-s-Music-Player/README.md

 # 🎵 Nathan-s-Music-Player
-The best music player this world has ever seen

-***

-This personal project was created in order to help me learn how to create GUIs and utilize audio files in Java.
+This personal project was created while learning how to create GUIs and utilize audio files in Java.

-The Music Player includes these features:
+## Features
 - File Choosing
 - Shuffle Button
 - Previous Button